SixArm/topics/topics/google-material-design/index.md

 Key principles…

 Material Metaphor: Represent a tangible surface that has depth and responds to user interactions, such as touch or motion.
-Use depth, shadows, and animations to help create a sense of hierarchy and interactivity.
+Use depth, shadows, and animations to help create hierarchy and interactivity.

 Bold Intentional Typography: Use a typographic hierarchy that emphasizes readability and clarity.
 It promotes the use of a consistent and legible typeface with appropriate font weights, sizes, and spacing.